The Art of Ghostwriting: How to Capture Someone Else’s Personality in Your Words

 Your client wants to create fresh content.
-So find out what, if anything, has already been written on the subject.
-If their thesis ends up mirroring another work, brainstorm with them creative ways to personalize it or add a unique spin based on their personal experience and perspective.
+So find out what, if anything, has already been written on the subject they want you to write about.
+If their thesis ends up mirroring another work, brainstorm with them to develop creative ways to personalize it or add a unique spin based on their personal experience and perspective.
 Sometimes this process can show them that what they thought their argument was is not actually what they want to argue, after all.

 Has your client personally written anything?
 Even a diary or blog can provide invaluable insight about their life and opinions that can shape and build their story.
 If they have a favorite book or magazine, what draws them in?
 Likewise, if there’s a work that turned them off, what specifically repelled them?

 In fact, two of Hashagen’s favorite interview questions are, “If your book could sound like any book, what book would you pick?” and “If you could sound like any writer, who would you choose?”

 Knowing their likes and dislikes can help structure their project.

 Understand your client’s goal for writing the book and who the anticipated readers will be.
 This often dictates the desired tone.
 Conversational?
 Professorial?
 Academic?
 Professional?
 Is there a particular style guideline?
 Many clients won’t care about adhering to a specific style guide (heck, most won’t know what you’re even asking!).
 But if your client is publishing work for a very specific sector or niche, there might be an expectation to follow that industry standard.

 Before you get very far into the writing process, ask your client to review a segment.
 It could be a paragraph, a page, a chapter… whatever best conveys your proposed tone, voice, and focus.
 Be sure your client is comfortable with the flow of the copy: Can they “hear” themselves in your words?
 Do they agree it “sounds” like them?
 Are there phrases that they just can’t hear themselves saying or passages that they feel stray from their goal?